Tutorial: Import and publish your first API

-In the left navigation of your API Management instance, select APIs from the API Management section.
+In the left navigation of your API Management instance, select APIs.

-On the Create from OpenAPI specification screen, use the values from the following table to create your API.
+Enter the values from the following table.
+Then select Create to create your API.

 Setting Value Description OpenAPI specification https://conferenceapi.azurewebsites.net?format=json The service implementing the API.
-API management forwards requests to this address.
+API Management forwards requests to this address.
+The service must be hosted at a publicly accessible internet address.
 Display name After you enter the preceding service URL, API Management fills out this field based on the JSON.
 The name displayed in the developer portal.
 Name After you enter the preceding service URL, API Management fills out this field based on the JSON.
 A unique name for the API.
 Description After you enter the preceding service URL, API Management fills out this field based on the JSON.
 An optional description of the API.
-URL scheme HTTPS Which protocols can be used to access the API.
+URL scheme HTTPS Which protocols can access the API.
 API URL suffix conference The suffix appended to the base URL for the API Management service.
 API Management distinguishes APIs by their suffix, so the suffix must be unique for every API for a given publisher.
 Tags Tags for organizing APIs for searching, grouping, or filtering.
 Products Unlimited Association of one or more APIs.
 Each API Management instance comes with two sample products: Starter and Unlimited.
 You publish an API by associating the API with a product, Unlimited in this example.